jogaudard/phdthesis_toolbox/README.md

 <!-- # A PhD thesis with many co-authors -->

-At the University of Bergen (probably other places too), it is required to have a table presenting the author contributions from all the papers included in the thesis.
+At the University of Bergen (probably other places too), it is common practice to have a table presenting the author contributions from all the papers included in the thesis.
 Doing it manually is prone to errors, or forgetting to update, and annoying if some papers had many co authors.
 Here I am showing how I did it for me.
 It is not a super elegant solution, but it works, it is automated and I thought I’d share in case it is useful to others.
-We are going to use the Plume R package Gallou (2024), the [multibib extension](https://github.com/wlupton/pandoc-multibib) and the [bold-author filter](https://stackoverflow.com/questions/76394078/format-specific-authors-with-bold-font-in-bibliography-created-with-quarto/76429867#76429867).
+We are going to use the Plume R package Gallou (2025), the [multibib extension](https://github.com/wlupton/pandoc-multibib) and the [bold-author filter](https://stackoverflow.com/questions/76394078/format-specific-authors-with-bold-font-in-bibliography-created-with-quarto/76429867#76429867).
-Additional resources used in this tutorial were found in this [blog post](https://www.andrewheiss.com/blog/2023/12/11/separate-bibliographies-quarto/).
+Additional resources used in this template repos were found in this [blog post](https://www.andrewheiss.com/blog/2023/12/11/separate-bibliographies-quarto/).
 If you use this repo as a template you should be all set.